Vein Treatments in Northern New Jersey

 What’s the difference between EVLA and RFA?

 Both of these treatments use catheters placed inside the vein to destroy it by heating it internally.
 EVLA uses laser light to heat the vein.
 RFA uses radio waves.
 The experience and the results are identical.
-We choose the laser (EVLA) because it is a faster procedure and doesn’t cost as much as RFA.

 Is there an age limit for these treatments?